Sound Fountain

 First of all because of the price.
 Wilhelm Kempff with Beethoven's 4th Concerto conducted by Paul van Kempen on a 10" gatefold Deutsche Grammophon was quite an investment for which I could buy nearly two 12" Remington discs.
 That was quite an incentive for a school kid who collected also jazz and big band music.

 There was another attractive aspect of Remington records: the distinguished design of the label and the covers.
-The art work looked a bit childish at times but in most cases had a rather artistic quality which was appealing and did rise the curiosity of any prospective buyer who had some artistic taste.
-But the number of my acquisitions did not rise above the items mentioned earlier together with the Lp of Chopin's Etudes Op.
+On first glance the art work may have looked a bit childish at times but in most cases had a high artistic quality which was appealing and did rise the curiosity of any prospective buyer who had some artistic taste.
+But the number of my acquisitions did not rise above the items mentioned earlier together with the LP of Chopin's Etudes Op.
 10 played by Kilenyi.

 Ever since I was a kid my curiosity about the label and its owner was aroused but not satisfied.
 When I published a book about audio and music in the mid nineteen nineties, I wrote the article about Remington Records.
 But when the world wide web became accessible, it presented the opportunity to publish an entire site about the label: The REMINGTON Site.
-It gives honour to many artists who would be forgotten and others who receive recognition anew, and it is a late tribute to its owner, Don Gabor, who in contrast to Eli Oberstein and his Allegro Royale bootlegged recordings, really wanted to give Music for Millions.
-Also the label enjoys a sort of renaissance because of the increasing and new attention it gets because of this publication which makes people discover that not every Remington disc is a find.
+It gives honor to many artists who would be forgotten and others who receive recognition anew, and it is a late tribute to its owner, Don Gabor, who in contrast to Eli Oberstein and his Allegro Royale bootlegged recordings, really wanted to produce Music for Millions.
+Also the label enjoys a sort of renaissance because of the increasing and new attention it gets since the publication of these pages which makes people discover that not every Remington disc is a find.

 TOP OF PAGE / NEXT PAGE